 I mean, is there anything cuter than a snuggly kid in their winter jammies?

 Pyjamas make great gifts for cousins and friends too - check out these gorgeous ones at David Jones.

 As cute as the chocolate bunnies are, we all know that fun lasts approximately seven minutes before the sugar crash hits.

-Rabbit themed toys, like the Rubik's Junior Bunny from Crown & Andrews are a simple solution for long-lasting fun and can be enjoyed for years to come.
+Rabbit themed toys, like Blossom Bashful are a simple solution for long-lasting fun and can be enjoyed for years to come.

 Story-telling and reading is a great way to promote child development and enhances intercultural understanding and communication, and Easter is the perfect time to snuggle in and get reading.

-If you'd still like the idea of a Easter egg hunt, never fear, you can still do it chocolate-free.
+If you'd still like the idea of an Easter egg hunt, never fear, you can still do it chocolate-free.

-Egg toys like these Growing Bunny eggs make a sweet alternative - pardon the pun.
+Egg toys like these Easter egg crayons make a sweet alternative - pardon the pun.